williamouyang/okta.github.io/README.md

 # Okta Developer Site

-Okta developer site (developer.okta.com) is a custom Jekyll site deployed on GitHub pages
+Okta developer site (developer.okta.com) is a custom Jekyll site deployed on [GitHub pages](https://pages.github.com/)

-All API documenation submissions are welcome.
+All API documentation submissions are welcome.
 To submit a change, fork this repo, commit your changes, and send us a [pull request](http://help.github.com/send-pull-requests/)

 ## Setup